 Guido Robazza is an architect passionate about cities.
-He is Senior Lecturer at the Portsmouth School of Architecture, where he coordinates the Project Office, a practice-based research and educational environment that promotes urban and architectural practices of civic engagement.
+He is Senior Lecturer at the Portsmouth School of Architecture, where he coordinates the Project Office, a practice-based research and educational environment that promotes urban and architectural collective practices of civic engagement.
 Guido teaches urban planning, architectural design, and architectural representation.
 He recently set up the post-graduate Master unit Open Cities Lab: Design for emergent urban territories.
-Guido is an active researcher, about to complete his practice-based doctoral thesis, and currently co-investigator in the Interreg project ‘Plasticity: Resourcing Plastics from the City’, and in the Global Challenges Research Project ‘Building Resilient Coastal Communities’.
+Guido is an active researcher.
+He recently completed his practice-based doctoral thesis exploring Temporary Urban Practices in the contemporary city, and is currently a co-investigator in the Interreg project ‘Plasticity: Resourcing Plastics from the City’, and in the Global Challenges Research Project ‘Building Resilient Coastal Communities’.

 Prior to his current position, Guido worked as researcher at LSE Cities - Urban Age, where he contributed to a range of research projects on urbanization processes and their socio-economic implications.
 Among other projects, he coordinated the ‘Cities and Energy’ research as well as lead the data section of the publication ‘Living in the Endless City’.

 Guido has organised international conferences, and participated as guest speaker in several ones, publishing on urban subjects including mobility, environmental sustainability and temporary urbanism.
 He was awarded prizes in international competitions of architecture, urban design, and info-graphic data-visualization.
 He has been visiting lecturer at the New York University (NYU), Istituto di Architettura di Venezia (IUAV), Ca Foscari Venezia, Universidad Nacional de Colombia, the Harbin Institute of Technology (HIT) and Beijing Jiaotong University (BJU).